agntcy/slim-spec/draft-agntcy-slim.md

 #### Connection Table

-ValidateThe connection table serves as a fundamental data structure within the SLIM messaging node architecture, maintaining a comprehensive registry of both client-to-node and node-to-node connections.
+The connection table serves as a fundamental data structure within the SLIM messaging node architecture, maintaining a comprehensive registry of both client-to-node and node-to-node connections.
 Each entry in the table contains essential metadata about connected endpoints, including their unique